ahmedkaludi/accelerated-mobile-pages/README.md

 **Features:**

+* NEW - Drag & Drop Page builder Added
-* NEW - Design Manager Added
+* NEW - 2 Designs Added
 * NEW - 100% Yoast SEO support on AMP pages
+* NEW - AMP WooCommerce Support
 * NEW - Switch on/off Support for Pages on AMP
 * NEW - Translation Panel & RTL
 * NEW - Internal AMP linking - You can browse AMP pages internally